View basket (0 items $0.00)

 The neck is a vital area for your overall health.
 It is the conduit between your head and body through which your spinal cord and several large blood vessels, as well as your large breathing tube and esophagus—your feeding tube—pass.
 And it is also home to your thyroid gland, which helps to regulate your metabolism.

 Brahma Mudra Benefits

-Dr. Bhavanani also stated this mudra helps cultivate psychosomatic harmony (body-mind balance) can be useful for managing stress and mood swings, cultivating relaxation and instilling a sense of mental lightness.
+Dr. Bhavanani also stated this mudra helps cultivate psychosomatic harmony (body-mind balance), which can be useful for managing stress and mood swings, cultivating relaxation and instilling a sense of mental lightness.
 According to Dr. Bhavanani, it can also enhance and balance our perspectives on life.
 (That’s a lot of uses and potential benefits!
-It is important to keep in mind, however, that these are claims come from the yoga tradition and results have only been reported anecdotally.
+It is important to keep in mind, however, that these claims come from the yoga tradition and results have only been reported anecdotally.
 As far as I know, the effects of this mudra have not been studied systematically or scientifically.)

 So how, you may be asking, do you do Brahma Mudra?
 Just as the Hindu deity Brahma, the creator, has four heads that point in the cardinal directions of a compass, in this dynamic practice you move your one head in four directions with your breath, using the Bija seed sounds “ah,” “uuu,” “eee” and “mmm”on your four exhalations.

 I was immediately interested in Brahma Mudra’s potential benefits for my own neck, having been involved in a car accident years ago that has left me with some chronic stiffness and changes in my range of motion, compounded by my lifelong violin playing, which tips and turns my head to the left.